Darkman: Reception

 Ian Nathan of Empire magazine said the film was "certainly not Raimi at his best, but some knowing genre nods and an array of great effects make up much of the deficit".
 Peoples Ralph Novak called Darkman, a "loud, sadistic, stupidly written, wretchedly acted film".

 Darkman was singled out for notice by comic-book writer Peter David in the Comics Buyer's Guide as "The Perfect Super-Hero Film of All Time", although this assessment was based upon other features of the film than general quality.

 The A.V.
 Club called Darkman a key transitional film, bridging from Burton's Batman films, while forging its own dark path to the future.

+The film was nominated for five Saturn Awards: Best Horror Film, Best Director, Best Actor, Best Supporting Actor, and Best Makeup.